gperetin/blog/content/pages/about_me.markdown

 Hello, my name is Goran Peretin and this is my personal blog.

-I'm a software guy originally from Croatia, currently working for Amazon in Dublin, Ireland.
-I mostly do Python, but I'm interested in concurrency and distributed systems as well as functional programming, especially Haskell and OCaml.
-I also gave some [talks][7], mostly about concurrency in Python.
+I'm a software engineer originally from Croatia, currently working for Twitter in San Francisco.
+I mostly do Scala these days, but used to to a lot of Python.
+I'm interested in anything software related, especially topics around software complexity and how to develop software and teams that can evolve as easily as possible.
+I also gave some [talks][7] a while back, mostly about concurrency in Python.

 I'm sucker for a good read, currently going through [SICP][8] and the [CTM book][9].
+More recently, I've been reading older papers from early days of software engineering, from authors such as Alan Kay, Robert Barton and Niklaus Wirth.
+Besides those, my favorite ones are [Out of the Tar Pit][10] and [Patterns of Software][11].

 ## About this blog